 The first sport I ever bet on, by myself, was horse racing.
 Horse racing holds a special place in my heart thanks to all the memories it brings back.
 I sucked when I first started betting the ponies.
 I was only a teenager and thought betting was easy…like far too many adults today.
 I realized, through many failures, that it took time & effort to be successful at betting.
 Back when I began my horse wagering adventure, the Beyer Speed ratings were the pinnacle of horse racing analytics.
 If you aren’t familiar, it’s worth a Google search for “Beyer Speed Ratings” for some background.
 Anyway, given I was already into betting arithmetic even in high school, I bought Beyer’s book and began to put together a very rough power rating calculation.
 I say “rough”, because it was barely grounded in any theory.
 It was an attempt to grasp for straws, using a little insight from Beyer’s method, with the hope that chaos would create organization.
 Chaos did not, but it did set me on the path to a more evolved horse racing model.
-As the years went along and my education into betting analytics and modeling expanded, I began to develop an intricate calculation to assess the quality of the horses in the race and their expected finish.
+As the years went along and my education into betting analytics and modeling expanded, I began to develop an intricate calculation to assess the quality of the horses in the race and a horse’s expected finish.
 I don’t reveal my calculations or methods, but suffice it to say, I used the Beyer model and adjusted it.
-I looked at class ratings, speed calculations, pace expectations and a couple other angles (the secret sauce) to create expected order of finish probabilities.
+I looked at class ratings, speed calculations, pace expectations and a couple other angles (the secret sauce) to create an expected order of finish probabilities.
 The probabilities were then used to calculate expected payoff values for each horse.
-The probability and value components came together in a final power rating number… the TSP Power Ratings you see today.
+The probability and value components came together in a final power rating number…the TSP Power Ratings you see today.
 These ratings are going strong over 20 years now!
 I hope you enjoy them and that they assist in your wagers!

 Good luck in your wagers!